-Assessed Judge: Asses sor
+Assessed Judge: Assessor

 Competition: Date:

 Circle event: Bars Beam Floor Circle role: Head Judge Panel Judge

 SELF-EVALUATION

-To be completed by the Assessed Judge prior to start of the judges meeting for the assessment session.
+To be completed by the Assessed Judg e prior to start of the judges meet ting for the as sessment session.

-Highlight or circle all that apply: •
+Highlight or circle all that apply:

-current level and not upgrade
+I feel I have the skills and knowledge required to successfully perform as a judge at my current level.
+I feel there are things that I not to learn or improve upon in ou to successfully perform as a j at my current level. rder next I am ready to move up to level. to the I would prefer to stay at my current level and not upgrade at this time.

 My strengths as a judge are:

-The things that I would like to improve on as a judge are:
+The things that I would like to improve o n as a judge are: